Kurdistan 24: Website

+Digital presence and social media

+Kurdistan 24 maintains an active presence across major social media platforms, sharing news, live updates, and video reports in Kurdish (Sorani and Kurmanci), English, Arabic, Persian, and Turkish.
+The network uses platforms such as X, Facebook, Instagram, YouTube, TikTok, and Telegram to distribute coverage of regional and international events, breaking news, and exclusive interviews.

+Through its digital platforms, Kurdistan 24 engages its audience both inside the Kurdistan Region and globally, providing real-time information and multimedia content as part of its mission to serve the Kurdish community and the broader international audience.

 Radio

 Kurdistan 24 offers a radio broadcast in Kurdish.
-This is available in Kurdistan and to an international audience as well.
+This is available in Kurdistan Region and to an international audience as well.

 Controversies

 Turkey removed three television channels based in Southern Kurdistan, including Kurdish news agency Kurdistan 24, from its TurkSat satellite, allegedly over broadcasting violations during the Kurdistan Region's independence referendum.

 The audio/visual media office of the Iraqi government's Media and Communications Commission issued a decree ordering the shutdown of Kurdistan 24 TV broadcast, the banning of its crew and seizure of their equipment across Iraq.
-The decree claimed the grounds for the move was that Kurdistan 24 is not licensed, and for programs “that incite violence and hate and target social peace and security.”
+The decree claimed the grounds for the move was that Kurdistan 24 is not licensed, and for programs "that incite violence and hate and target social peace and security."
 However, Kurdistan 24 is licensed by the Ministry of Culture of the Kurdistan Regional Government, which under the Iraqi Constitution is empowered to run its own affairs.

 Criticism

-Kurdistan 24 is sometimes considered a propaganda machine of Masrour Barzani, and to counter Rudaw and Nechirvan Barzani, which is also considered a propaganda machine of Kurdistan Democratic Party by international media.
+Kurdistan 24 is described as being affiliated with the Kurdistan Democratic Party, particularly the current Prime Minister Of The Kurdistan Region Masrour Barzani.